tuxies-wiki-team/tuxies-wiki/docs/guides/aiers-gnome.md

 or just proceed! :\)
 :::

-:::note Just a heads up, this guide is not going to be as polished as the ones released in the main series as I am in college (my career is 100% unrelated to CS).
+:::note Just a heads up, this guide is not going to be as polished as the ones released in the main series as I am in university (my career is 100% unrelated to CS).
 I apologize ahead of times and thank you for reading!
 :::

 ## Let's Add Some More Keyboard Shortcuts!